 Decide on your plans

 Planning a bachelorette party can be a bit of a minefield, depending on the bride!
 Some want to go all out on their last night of freedom while others want a more low-key family friendly affair, so it’s important to be sensitive and mindful of what they want – it is their day after all.
-We have a list here of bachelorette party ideas to get you started and see what would suit your bride and bride squad from spa days to cocktail classes to outdoor activities!
+Whether it's cocktails and a show, an outdoor activity or a spa retreat, keep the bride's interests in mind.

 Set a date